Able to Change Recovery

 Able to Change Recovery offers two sperate and distinct treatment tracts; Mental Health and Substance

-, including dual-diagnosis.
+Use Disorder, including dual-diagnosis.
 Each client arrives at an individualized treatment plan through intensive therapeutic analysis.

-Our Mental Health and Substance Use Disorder treatment paths includes Partial Hospitalization (PHP), and Intensive Outpatient Programs (IOP)
+Our Mental Health and Substance Use Disorder treatment paths includes Partial Hospitalization (PHP), and Intensive Outpatient Programs (IOP).

-A typical treatment episode will include some or all levels of care and can range from anywhere from 30 days to 6 months.
 ATCR is an in-network Mental Health Treatment Center, accepting most insurance policies as partial or complete payment*.

 Mental Health Program (MHP)